 Michigan Aims For NJ-Style Success

-New Jersey is the benchmark in U.S. online casino gaming.
-After all, was the first state to legalize and launch online casinos.
-By far the largest U.S. market, New Jersey’s online casino industry has generated nearly $1.46 billion in revenue since the launch of the state’s first online casinos in December 2013.
+New Jersey is the benchmark state for US online casino gaming performance.
+After all, it was the first state to legalize and launch online casinos.
+By far the largest US market, New Jersey’s online casino industry has generated nearly $1.46 billion in revenue since the launch of the state’s first online casinos in December 2013.

 Who Could Be Big Players In Michigan?